wolframkriesing/site-stitcher/content/projects/plan.md

 Some things run in parallel, those are in chapters.

-## picostitch.com - the Blog Where all String Come Together
+## picostitch.com - The Blog Where all Strings Come Together
 - [ ] **Make picostitch a blog with more than just articles.**
   In order to experiment with new features and advanced functionality, some neat features that might go beyond the default blog need to be provided, for one to push the limits but also to